comScore/ComScore-iOS-watchOS-tvOS/README.md

 Manual
 ------

-There is separate implementation documentation which contains instructions for adding the framework to your project, configuring the comScore library and tagging your project.
+There is separate implementation documentation which contains instructions for adding the framework to your project, configuring the Comscore library and tagging your project.

-Please contact your comScore client services representative to acquire the implementation documentation appropriate for your reporting needs.
+Please contact your Comscore client services representative to acquire the implementation documentation appropriate for your reporting needs.
-If you do not know who your comScore client services representative is, then please send an e-mail to tagsupport@comscore.com mentioning your client name, comScore client ID and a description of your project and/or reporting needs.
+If you do not know who your Comscore client services representative is, then please send an e-mail to tagsupport@comscore.com mentioning your client name, Comscore client ID and a description of your project and/or reporting needs.

 Author
 ======

-comScore, Inc.
+Comscore, Inc.